Parcel Delivery Management Services, from The Whistl Group visit parcels website

 Whistl CC Guide -Preferred time of day..JPG

-The 9 am to 12 pm slot is the preferred time for all ages, but especially among the older group, with 59% of those aged 65+ preferring to call at this time.
+The 9 a.m. to 12 p.m. slot is preferred by people of all ages, but especially by the elderly, with 59% of those aged 65+ preferring to call at this time.

 Call volumes can vary based on the business sector, seasonality and other factors, which can all impact the length of time a customer stays on hold.